Divorce Can be a Difficult Process

 As you can see, this experienced divorce attorney, Kelvin Birk, Cape Girardeau, MO, comes highly recommended by the clients he serves in Cape Girardeau, MO, and surrounding areas.
 He says that a divorce attorney is vital to the outcome of your divorce proceedings, whether or not the divorce is contested or uncontested.

 Our divorce attorney has many years of experience in divorce proceedings, and he knows Missouri divorce laws.
-Please give us a call today at 573-217-6634 to help you prepare for life after divorce.
+Please give us a call today to help you prepare for life after divorce.
 You and your children are our highest priority, and our goal is to protect your rights to a fair divorce.

 If you and your spouse can agree and come together on divorce issues, it takes less time and money to finalize your divorce.
 Give us a call today so we can start to work for you.
 Your first call to us is a free, no-obligation consultation.